yubin627/yubin627.github.io/_posts/2019-07-31-Fashion-Recommender.md

 ### Hardware & Environment

 I trained the model on floydhub for its easy set-up.
 The configuration is as follows:
-`[GPU instance]`
+`Docker image: floydhub/pytorch:1.0.1-gpu.cuda9cudnn7-py3.42`
 `torch==1.1`
 `torchvision==0.3`
-on floydhub's pytorch docker image

-## Model Training
+## Data Preprocessing

-### Preparing dataloader
+### Preparing Dataset
 PyTorch DataLoaders are objects that act as Python generators.
 They supply data in chunks or batches while training and validation.
 We can instantiate DataLoader objects and pass our datasets to them.
 DataLoaders store the dataset objects internally.

 When the application asks for the next batch of data, a DataLoader uses its stored dataset as a Python iterator to get the next element (row or image in our case) of data.
 Then it aggregates a batch worth of data and returns it to the application.

-The following is a snippet of the codes that I used to create the training dataset (click the triangle to expand):
+The following is a snippet of the codes that I used to create the training dataset containing the cropped images and the target variable.
+Click the triangle to expand the code block:

 <details>
 <summary>